 Begin a chat on the web

-- To start a new Chat, you have a choice: you can click on the “Find a chat” link in the Chat box, or you can click on the plus sign in the corners of the Chat or Rooms boxes.
-Either way, you’ll get a drop-down menu.
+- To start a new Chat, click on the plus sign in the corners of the Chat or Spaces boxes.
+You’ll get a drop-down menu.

-- If you want to just chat with a single person, type their name into the top field, and you will be taken into a small chat box.
+- If you want to just chat with a single person, type their name into the top field, and you will be taken into a small pop-up chat box.
 (You can maximize it if you want.)
-If you want to chat with more than one person, then select “Group conversation.”
+If you want to chat with more than one person, then select “Start group conversation.”
 You’ll then be able to list the people you want to chat with.

-- The same menu also lets you start a room (more on that later), browse existing rooms, or search for message requests (in other words, search for previous requests for chats from other people).
+- The same menu also lets you start a space (more on that later), browse existing spaces, or search for message requests (in other words, search for previous requests for chats from other people).